Sure Dividend

 The Aspentech transaction is huge for Emerson, and gives the acquirer access to Aspentech’s double-digit annual earnings growth.
 In addition, Emerson divested its Therm-O-Disc business and sold its Russia business following that country’s invasion of Ukraine.

 On the other hand, it is critical to note that Emerson only managed marginal earnings-per-share growth from 2011-2020.
-This is a reminder of Emerson’s dependence on the oil and gas industry, which is highly cyclical.
+This is a reminder of Emerson’s dependence on the highly cyclical oil and gas industry.
 This exposure can bring extraordinary returns during booming years but also erase many years of growth during a severe downturn.
 Emerson is trying to diversify away from this, which has driven many portfolio actions in recent years.
 We believe this diversification is critical to Emerson’s future success.

 Competitive Advantages & Recession Performance

-As Emerson has served its customers for several decades, it has built great expertise in the markets it serves.
-In addition, thanks to its large scale and its dominant global presence, it has a great reputation.
+Emerson has served its customers for several decades, building great expertise in the markets it serves.
+In addition, thanks to its large scale and dominant global presence, it has a great reputation.
 This provides the company with a significant competitive advantage.

 On the other hand, due to its reliance on industrial and commercial customers, Emerson is vulnerable to recessions and downturns in the energy sector.
 In the Great Recession, its earnings per share were as follows:

-Emerson got through the Great Recession with just one year of declining earnings per share.
-That performance was certainly impressive.
+Emerson survived the Great Recession with just one year of declining earnings per share, which is certainly impressive.

 Emerson was more heavily affected by the downturn of the energy sector, which was caused by the collapse of the price of oil from $100 in mid-2014 to $26 in early 2016.
 Its earnings per share decreased 34%, from $3.75 in 2014 to $2.46 in 2016, and only eclipsed that level for the first time in 2021.

-Given its sensitivity to the economic cycles, it is impressive that Emerson has grown its dividend for 66 consecutive years.
-The exceptional dividend record can be attributed to the aforementioned decent resilience of the company during downturns.
+Given its sensitivity to economic cycles, it is impressive that Emerson has grown its dividend for 67 consecutive years.
+The exceptional dividend record can be attributed to the company’s decent resilience during downturns.

-Another reason is the conservative payout ratio, which should come in at about 46% for this year, which provides a material margin of safety to the dividend during economic downturns.
+Another reason is the conservative payout ratio, which should be about 38% for this year.
+This provides a material margin of safety for the dividend during economic downturns.

 Valuation & Expected Returns

-With 7% expected annual earnings-per-share growth, a 2.1% dividend yield, and a -2.5% annualized expansion of the price-to-earnings ratio, we expect Emerson stock to generate a 6.6% average annual return over the next five years.
+With 9% expected annual earnings-per-share growth, a 1.9% dividend yield, and a -1.5% annualized contraction of the price-to-earnings ratio, we expect Emerson stock to generate a 9.4% average annual return over the next five years.

 Final Thoughts

 Emerson has an impressive dividend growth record, particularly given its heavy reliance on industrial and commercial customers, who struggle during recessions or downturns in the energy sector.
-The strong dividend yield of the stock and its reliable dividend growth renders the stock suitable for some income-oriented investors.
+The stock’s strong dividend yield and reliable dividend growth make it suitable for some income-oriented investors.

-We see the stock as overvalued today by a wide margin but with renewed growth and a strong earnings base.
-The 6.6%+ projected annual returns are not good enough to earn a buy rating for Emerson.
-Thus, we rate the stock as a hold as the current price level.
+We see the stock as overvalued today but with renewed growth and a strong earnings base.
+The 9.4%+ projected annual returns are not good enough to earn a buy rating for Emerson.
+Thus, we rate the stock as a hold at the current price level.

 The following articles contain stocks with very long dividend or corporate histories, ripe for selection for dividend growth investors: